electronicayciencia/ATECC608-Tools/README.md

 Data.
 Public read, encrypt write.

-Since you need to know key 7 to write it, you can use it to store updatable data.
+Since you need to know key 7 to write it, you can use it to store public data that the user can read but cannot modify.

 ```console
 $ ./read_slot 15 | xxd -r -p